catberry/catberry/docs/index.md

 your favorite logger, you just need to write an adapter that matches the interface of [Catberry "logger" service](#logger).

-To register your own services you should keep in mind that you probably need different implementations of your service for the server and the browser environment.
+To register your own services, you should keep in mind that you probably need different implementations of your service for the server and the browser environment.
 But in some cases it does not matter.